Driveway Gravel Calculator

 Why does the calculator ask for both inner and outer arc measurements?

 Curved driveways are shaped like circular segments.
-To find the correct area, we subtract the inner arc area from the outer arc, then multiply by depth.
+To find the correct area, we subtract the inner arc from the outer arc, then multiply by depth.

 Can I adjust the gravel density?

-Is this calculator suitable for large driveways?
+Is this calculator suitable for large commercial drives?